UCL/MPHY0026/doc/summerschool/registration_demo.rst

   <iframe width="560" height="315" src="https://www.youtube.com/embed/t_6CH5uroYo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-On starting SciKit-SurgeryFRED you should see two images side by side as in :numref:`fred_0` .
+On starting SciKit-SurgeryFRED you should see two images side by side as in the image above .
 The pre-operative image on the left has a target identified in red.
 The idea is to locate the target on the intra-operative image on the right, where we can only see the patient's outline.
 Locating the target in the intra-operative image is done here using fiducial marker based registration.
 Mouse clicking on either image will place a fiducial marker at the same location (plus a randomly sampled fiducial localisation error) on each image, defining a point correspondence between the two images.

 .. _fred_1: